centreon/centreon-documentation/en/releases/introduction.md

 In this version, Engine introduces the last stage of the new Anomaly Detection feature.
 Its performances have been globally improved.

-Broker on his side has been partially rewritten to get ride of QT and bring a new way to communicate with the SQL backend through multi-threaded connections.
+Broker on its side has been partially rewritten to get ride of QT and bring a new way to communicate with the SQL backend through multi-threaded connections.

 Both now provide a new gRPC API that will tremendously improve the way we can